-While the impacts of the COVID-19 pandemic have been felt across the board, the retail and food service sector has been hit particularly hard from farm-level to consumer and everything in between.
-The National Restaurant Association, in March, was “anticipating sales to decline by $225 billion during the next three months, which will prompt the loss of between five and seven million jobs”.
-This has been felt locally, in King County, across over 5,000 food establishments with over 100,000 employees.
-In a city where the vibrancy and culture of diverse communities are expressed so strongly through food, the impacts go well beyond just the financial.
+The COVID-19 pandemic and its impacts have been felt across the board.
+Particularly in the retail and food service sector.
+From farm-level to consumer and everything in between.
+In March, the National Restaurant Association was “anticipating sales to decline by $225 billion during the next three months.”
+Which would prompt the loss of between five and seven million jobs.
+In a city where the vibrancy of diverse communities is expressed through food, the impacts go well beyond financial.

-We have quickly learned, in working with business clients and coordinating with other organizations, that there isn’t one magic solution for getting through this crisis.
-It is a collective challenge we are facing to get to the new normal with solutions that will come in many forms along the way.
+We have quickly learned that there isn’t one magic solution for getting through this crisis.
+In other words, it is a collective challenge we are facing to get to the new normal.
+New solutions will come in many forms along the way.
 For restaurants, many of those solutions are happening now and many more will continue to crop up:

 - For Seattle restaurants and caterers still open for business, the City of Seattle created an interactive #SupportSeattleSmallBiz GIS map to connect customers to restaurants that are open for takeout and/or delivery.
 Business owners can email [email protected] to be added to that map.

-- The Intentionalist, an online platform that supports small businesses and encourages consumers to #SpendLikeItMatters, has created a Takeout and Delivery Directory that also includes restaurants outside of Seattle.
+- The Intentionalist, an online platform that supports small businesses and encourages consumers to #SpendLikeItMatters, has created a Takeout and Delivery Directory.
+It also includes restaurants outside of Seattle.
 Business owners can create a listing through a website form on the directory page.

-- For King County restaurant employees who have lost jobs or experienced significant reduction in work hours, The Schultz Family Foundation along with numerous partners, created The Plate Fund to provide $500 emergency relief grants to these individuals.
+- For King County restaurant employees who have lost jobs or experienced significant reduction in work hours, The Schultz Family Foundation along with numerous partners, created The Plate Fund.
+The Plate Fund provided $500 emergency relief grants to these individuals.

 - Coalitions like Seattle Restaurants United and Facebook groups like Support the ID – Community United have formed for advocacy and connections.